HADIS-Home-Automation/HADIS-Frontend/src/README.md

 #### Switch Board for WIFI Switches
 Component for controlling multiple HADIS WIFI switches.
+Append different wifi switches or plugs to switchboard in switches array.
 See usage example bellow.
 ```
 componentType: "SwitchBoard"